hackerbande-nbg/WSL-cert-circus/README.md

 ## Changes
 - Use Certificate Subject instead of Issuer as certificate identifier
 - add "AllCertificates" Parameter to just load all of the found certificates instead of stopping after the first successfull one
-- add podman-machine-default (basically fedora) as possible WSL distro
+- add podman-machine-default (basically fedora) as possible WSL distro to fix WSL based podman machines, which come as part of podman desktop

 ## Usage
 - Download Auto-Install-Certificates-In-WSL.ps1